hmeleiro/mojoscrapeR/README.md

 ## movieinfo()

 Given a string of movie ids ```movieinfo()```will scrap info for each film.
-The simplest way of getting a set of movie ids is using the id column of the csv resultant of mojo() function.
+The simplest way of getting a set of movie ids is using the id column of the csv resultant of mojo() or domesticRank() functions.
 The ruta argument is used to specify a path in your computer where you want to create the csv file.

 ##### For example: